mlightner/mysql_setup/README.markdown

 Prerequisites
 -------------
 Before you can use this plugin, you must have your system's root user's .my.cnf setup with the proper login and password as described [here](http://www.modwest.com/help/kb6-242.html).
+This should be located at **/root/.my.cnf**

 Specifically, you should be able to type "mysql" as root and be taken to the mysql command prompt without having to type a password.
 If you want to leave it there after using the plugin is up to you and your security policies.